oasysai/oasysdb/readme.md

 At its core, OasysDB has 2 main components: key-value store and embedding index.
 These are the documentations of OasysDB core functionalities which should be enough to get you started.
 But, if you need a more thorough documentation about OasysDB, please refer to [OasysDB documentation](https://docs.oasysai.com).

-### `POST /kvs`
+### `POST /values`

-Set the value of a key.
+Create or update the value of a key.
 See below for the expected format of the request body.

 ```json
 {